jgrantps/Brick-It/README.md

 Comments and suggestions are welcome.
 Feel free to submit a pull request with details of what you think could be improved.

+## Future Releases

+**Work is underway to refactor the following app components:**

+* Users will be given full CRUD cabalities on selections as well as comments.
+* JWT authentication is being replaced with HTTPonly cookies.
+* JavaScript polling is being replaced with Websockets via actioncable.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).